← Back to Recipes

 8. 8

 Serve immediately while the toast is still slightly warm.
 For optimal blood sugar management, eat the sandwich slowly and consider eating some of the vegetable filling first before consuming all the bread layers.
+Pair with unsweetened tea or water rather than juice to maintain stable blood sugar levels.

 📊 Nutrition Per Serving